ipozdeev/fx-options-ukraine-war/README.md

 In the immediate run-up to the invasion (a week or so):
 1. the FX market participants expected RUB to fall to the level of 85 RUB per 1 USD in case of an invasion;
 1. USDRUB dynamics was strongly determined by expectations of an invasion and by little else;
-1. the risk-neutral probability coincids with the physical probability (risk premium is zero);
+1. the risk-neutral probability coincides with the physical probability (risk premium is zero);
 1. the risk-neutral distribution did not have tails that could not be approximated by those of a spherical distribution;
 1. markets were sufficiently liquid, and Bloomberg quotes are representative.